AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 ![](assets/create_user_5.png)

-Your user will be synced to Adobe Campaign Standard as soon as he signs in to your instance.
+When signing to your instance, this user will be synced to Adobe Campaign Standard.

 You can then check if your user has been correctly synced to Adobe Campaign: